 She received financial support from Universidad de la Republica in support of her Master's and was awarded with the LUBS Doctoral Scholarship.

 She worked as a research assistant in the project 'Internationalisation and financialisation strategies: case studies of Austrian firms'.
 Coordinated by Annina Kaltenbrunner from LUBS and Stefan Ederer from the Austrian Institute of Economic Research.
 2018-2019

-She also worked for several years in the School of Economics, Universidad de la Republica, as a research and teaching assistant.
+She worked for several years in the School of Economics, Universidad de la Republica, as a research and teaching assistant.
 In 2019, she worked as an advisor to the Dean of the School in budget and planning.

 Post-Keynesian Economics Society

 Young Scholars Initiative (Keynesian, Financial Stability and Latin America groups)

 Book review: Castillo, J. (2019) Financialisation in Latin America.
 Challenges of the export-led growth model.
 Edited by Noemi Levy and Jorge Bustamante Routledge: Abingdon, Oxon, 2019.Economic Issues, Vol. 24(2).